DavidXu-JJ/DavidXu-JJ/README.md

-# (I'm temporarily hide my activity and will open the activity in future.
+# (I'm temporarily hide my activity for some reasons and will open my activity in future.
 Please view my homepage for my work.)

 ### TL;DR